PA0MHE/PMA5-123-3W-DC-Bias/README.md

 # Software

 A V1.0 of the Control software is included.

-Please Check the comments and disclamer before any attempt to use this Controller board.
+# Disclaimer

+"This software and hardware design is provided "as is" and without
+any warranties, express or implied, including but not limited to the
+implied warranties of merchantability and fitness for a particular purpose."

 73's

-Maarten PA0MHE
-Rens PA3AXA
+Maarten PA0MHE, Rens PA3AXA